 Gratifyingly, just three months into the project it became obvious that the hard work was paying off.
 “The first solar farm in Korat was producing 30 per cent more power than predicted and so we knew we were on the right track,” Wandee explains.
 “The next phase was to expand solar operations but K Bank advised us it would be better to find a partner like the World Bank or the Asian Development Bank.”
 After four months of flying back and forth between Hong Kong and the Philippines, she successfully convinced the World Bank to invest in the project.
 “A good partner is the key to success.
 When you have a big institution putting its trust in you, other investors will follow.
 We also received a grant from the Thai government’s Energy for Environment fund.”

-Today SPCG has a roadmap for the production of 6,000 megawatts of electricity throughout the country.
-Something of a local godmother figure in renewable energy, Dr Wandee remains active with the business but finds time for roles as president of the National Council of Women of Thailand and the chairperson of the Ruamchit Normklao Foundation (for Children and Youth) under Her Majesty the Queen’s royal patronage.
+Today Thailand has a roadmap for the production of 6,000 megawatts of electricity throughout the country.
+Something of a local godmother figure in renewable energy, Dr Wandee remains active with the business but finds time for roles as president of the National Council of Women of Thailand and the president of fundraising of the Ruamchit Normklao Foundation (for Children and Youth) under Her Majesty the Queen’s royal patronage.
 She has also received professional recognition for her pioneering work, including the Momentum For Change award from the United Nations Framework Convention on Climate Change.
 “In the past Thai governments didn’t have a policy or a business model for solar energy.
 They didn’t realise that solar energy could be part of the nation’s energy security—but they do now.”